-If you notice your dog's mouth drooping on one side, suspect weakness or paralysis of the facial nerve.
-Accompanying symptoms denoting problems with the facial nerve of the mouth include messy eating and drooling.
-While in many cases the underlying cause of the facial nerve impairment remains unknown, it's important to seek out veterinary assistance to rule out certain medical conditions.
+If you notice that your dog's face has become droopy, suspect a change to your pet's health involving weakness or paralysis of the facial nerve.
+Accompanying symptoms denoting problems with the facial nerve include an inability to blink, a drooping ear, messy eating, or drooling.
+While in many cases the underlying cause of a facial nerve impairment remains unknown, it's essential to seek veterinary assistance to rule out certain medical conditions.

-One main cause of damage to the nerve controlling the dog's facial muscles is traumatic injury.
-Rough handling, a car accident or a complication from surgery are some examples of possible causes of traumatic injuries that could affect the buccal nerve branch of the facial nerve.
-In a dog with a history of trauma, an electromyography can be helpful in determining the extent of the injury; however, changes may not be noticeable until five to seven days following injury.
-Treatment may include massage, heat therapy, electroacupuncture and laser therapy.
+A known cause of damage to the nerve controlling a dog's facial muscles is traumatic injury.
+Rough handling, a car accident, and a complication from surgery are examples of possible causes of traumatic injuries that could affect a dog's facial nerve.
+In a dog with a history of trauma, electromyography can help determine the extent of the damage; however, changes may not be noticeable until five to seven days following the injury.
+Treatment may include massage, heat therapy, electroacupuncture, and laser therapy.

-When the dog's thyroid glands located in the neck produce low amounts of hormones, dogs are diagnosed with hypothyroidism.
-Hypothyroidism commonly affects medium to large middle-aged dogs.
-Golden retrievers, Doberman pinchers and Irish setters are particularly predisposed.
-It's estimated that facial nerve paralysis affects up to 70 percent of dogs showing clinical signs of hypothyroidism and nerve dysfunction.
-Along with a droopy mouth, affected dogs may exhibit the following symptoms:
+Dogs are diagnosed with hypothyroidism when the thyroid glands in the neck produce low amounts of hormones.
+Hypothyroidism commonly affects medium to large middle-age dogs.
+Golden retrievers, Doberman pinschers, and cocker spaniels are particularly predisposed.
+It is estimated that facial nerve paralysis affects up to 70 percent of dogs showing clinical signs of hypothyroidism and nerve dysfunction.
+Along with a droopy face, affected dogs may exhibit the following symptoms: